 Rewind the tape.

 Starting over again.
 You're opening up a brand new Hair Salon with a unique brand and idea.
-Only this time, you augment your offline media spend with an investment of time into targeted social media marketing strategy
+Only this time, you augment your offline media spend with an investment of time into targeted social media.

 - Grab a Facebook Page, Twitter Profile, YouTube account, and a Flickr account.